hai-labs/webworld/README.md

 where pre-trained language models can be fine-tuned via RL (PPO and other methods).

-`web_env_rl` provides an interface for defining RL environments as mini-games on the web and exposes a few built-in games such as the **wikipedia navigation** game.
+`webworld` provides an interface for defining RL environments as mini-games on the web and exposes a few built-in games such as the **wikipedia navigation** game.